Solar cell: China

-Since 2013 China has been the world's leading installer of solar photovoltaics (PV).
 As of September 2018, sixty percent of the world's solar photovoltaic modules were made in China.
 As of May 2018, the largest photovoltaic plant in the world is located in the Tengger desert in China.
 In 2018, China added more photovoltaic installed capacity (in GW) than the next 9 countries combined.
-As of 2022, China’s share in the manufacturing of solar panels exceeded 80% across all manufacturing stages.
+In 2021, China's share of solar PV module production reached approximately 70%.